 to get more ideas for your camping vacation.
 We look forward to seeing you soon!

-January 30 is National Plan Your Vacation Day and it's the perfect time to book a camp site at Clear Lake Campground.
-If you like to camp, why not plan a camping vacation each month?
-Clear Lake Campground is now open all year so if you have a small RV (up to 30 feet) you can even come up in winter.
+The last Tuesday of January is National Plan Your Vacation Day and it's the perfect time to book a camp site at Clear Lake Campground.
+There are many benefits to a camping vacation.
+Clear Lake Campground is open all year so if you have a self-contained RV, you can even come up in winter.
+To learn more about Clear Lake Campground and nearby activities, see our FAQ page.
+If you're new to RV camping, we even often periodic RV Basic Training Camps.

 Clear Lake is a top place for fishing and has been rated as the second best lake in the United States for bass fishing.
 It's a prime location for birding, kayaking, or just relaxing.
 Lake County also has live music, special events and activities year round.
 Monthly events include the Fiddlers Jam at Ely Stage Stop the first Sunday of the month and guided walks at Anderson Marsh most months on the second Saturday morning.